Find it in FRM: Industries

-Our banking and insurance sectors are well-known world-players.
+Our banking and insurance sectors are particularly influential and well-known world-wide.
 Alongside the international finance centre of Frankfurt, the FrankfurtRheinMain region is characterised by a wide variety of service sectors e.g. logistics and transport, information and communications technology, and cultural and creative industries, as well as numerous companies from the industrial sector e.g. healthcare, chemicals, pharmaceuticals and biotechnology.

 Businesses here come in all shapes and sizes, from innovative start-ups to medium-sized companies and global players.
 Small and medium-sized enterprises (SMEs), in particular, form the backbone of the FRM economy.
 Many of them are global leaders in their fields.
 What they like best about FRM is its geographic location in the centre of Europe, its international airport and the trade fair and exhibition centre in Frankfurt am Main.